nilavalagansugumaran/gateway-netty-memory-leak-issues/README.md

   - Test 6 - 256mb JVM excludes micro-meter & removed all filters -

 **Fix for the issue**
-- In `application.yml`, enable SampleResponseBodyHandler filter and run the load test to see the issue is fixed.
+- In `application.yml`, enable either SampleReadResponses or SampleResponseBodyHandler filter and run the load test to see the issue is fixed.
 Also ensure  SampleWriteResponse and SampleResponseDecorator filters are disabled
-        - SampleResponseBodyHandler